 Building the Future

-This year Arctic Frontiers will host a panel of young Arctic leaders alongside seasoned Arctic influencers who will dive deeper into the opportunities and obstacles northern youth face now and in the future.
+This year Arctic Frontiers hosted a panel of young Arctic leaders alongside seasoned Arctic influencers who dived deeper into the opportunities and obstacles northern youth face now and in the future.
 Framed in the context of the UN’s Sustainable Development Goals, speakers are invited to discuss the pressing issues they stand to inherit such as climate change, societal pressure, migration of young people to the south and the question of whether the Arctic is facing its own cultural revolution.
-Today’s session seeks to build bridges between generations, borders and disciplines to find the best solutions for a resilient Arctic.
+This session seeks to build bridges between generations, borders and disciplines to find the best solutions for a resilient Arctic.

 Ocean meets Coast

 For centuries Arctic communities have turned to the seas to provide food, safe haven, transportation, natural resources and energy not just to survive, but to thrive.
 Once considered secondary, traditional activities are now the centrepiece of national policies and business since it is no secret that we need our oceans to meet growing demands for food, resources, transportation and energy.
 This reality is balanced by the urgent need to sustain healthy oceans to ensure a healthy planet.
 In this session we discussed the opportunities and challenges created by the rapid growth of ocean-based industry and the societies on the front lines, through the lens of cooperation and innovation.